ArsalanKhan22/office_chatbot/README.md

 http://<server_ip>:8000
 ```
 Replace <server_ip> in chat_utils_api.py with your actual LAN IP address.
+Note: Make a directory namely assets and copy beep.mp3 file to that directory.

 ## 💬 2.
 Run Streamlit Chat UI (on any PC in the network)